Skip to content

 Starting with version 5.0.0, the IP Fabric appliance deploys as a single hard disk installation instead of two disk volumes.

-The IP Fabric appliance is using LVM type for the root and swap partitions.
-On a default installation, swap has 16 GB, and root has ~72 GB of disk space.
+The IP Fabric appliance uses LVM for the root and swap partitions.
+In a default installation, swap has 16 GB, and root has approximately 72 GB of disk space.

 We automatically resize the boot disk as follows:

-• resize primary partition to full size of the disk
+1. Resize the primary partition to the full size of the disk.

-• resize extended partition to full size of primary partition
+2. Resize the extended partition to the full size of the primary partition.

 Increasing Disk Space on IP Fabric Appliance